KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 $$\text{ICC} = \frac{\tau_{00}}{\tau_{00} + \sigma^2}\$$

 * ICC values range from 0 to 1.
 Higher values, approaching 1, indicate that a significant portion of the total variance is due to differences between groups.
-For instance, an ICC of 1 suggests that the data aligns closely with longitudinal modeling, implying no observable change over time within subjects; instead, the variance is predominantly driven by differences between subjects.
+For instance, an ICC of 1 suggests that the data has NO observable change over time within subjects; instead, the variance is predominantly driven by differences between subjects.
 This scenario signifies that the data is not representative of clustered longitudinal patterns.
 * Conversely, an ICC close to 0, or exactly 0, indicates that time effects are highly individualized, with each person demonstrating distinct responses over time.
 This scenario suggests a minimal influence of group-level factors.
 * In most cases, the ICC will fall somewhere between 0 and 1.
 It's important to recognize ICC as a form of effect size, offering valuable insight into the relative impact of within-group versus between-group variability in your data.
 ## 8. Covariance
 * Covariance refers to the measure of how much two random variables change together.
-In the context of MLM, you often deal with random effects at different levels (like random intercepts and slopes), and the covariance between these effects can be informative.
+In the context of MLM, you often deal with different types of random effects (like random intercepts and slopes), and the covariance between these effects can be informative.
 * In our example, time is nested within Netflix users.
 You might be interested in the covariance between the random intercept  and the random slope of time acorss users.
 This would tell you how much the average satisfaction scores (intercept) and the effect of time (slope) co-vary across users.
 * A positive covariance would suggest that users with higher intercepts (e.g., folks with overall higher satisfaction scores) also have higher slopes (e.g., a stronger effect of time change on satisfaction scores).
 A negative covariance would indicate an inverse relationship.
 ## 9. Correlation